 The existing concessions and subconcessions do not place any limit on the number of gaming facilities that may be operated.
 In addition to facing competition from existing operations of these concessionaires and subconcessionaires, we will face increased competition when any of them constructs new, or renovates pre-existing, casinos in Macau or enters into leasing, services or other arrangements with hotel owners, developers or other parties for the operation of casinos and gaming activities in new or renovated properties, as SJM and Galaxy have done.
 The Macau government has agreed under the existing concessions that it would not grant any additional gaming concessions until April 2009 and has publicly stated that each concessionaire will only be permitted to grant one subconcession.
 Moreover, the Macau government announced that until further assessment of the economic situation in Macau there would be no increase in the number of concessions and subconcessions.
-The Macau government further announced that the number of gaming tables operating in Macau as of December 2009 was 4,770.
+The Macau government further announced that the number of gaming tables operating in Macau should not exceed 5,500 by the end of 2012.
+In accordance with the DICJ the number of gaming tables operating in Macau as of December 2009 was 4,770.
 The Macau government reiterated further that it does not intend to authorize the operation of any new casino that was not previously authorized by the Government.
 However, the policies and laws of the Macau government could change and permit the Macau government to grant additional gaming concessions or subconcessions.
-Such change in policies may also result in a change of the number of gaming tables and casinos that the Government is prepared to authorize to operate.
+Such change in policies may also result in a change of the number of gaming tables operate to authorize to operate.